willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

 ## Inside the node

-With `-privatebroadcast`, `sendrawtransaction` queues a job that runs this code in the node's process.
+With `-privatebroadcast`, `sendrawtransaction` and `submitpackage` queue a job that runs this code in the node's process.
 The job still uses none of the node's peer machinery: no address manager, connection manager, peer manager or ban list.
 Its discovery, schedule and wire profile are the tool's.
 The transaction does not enter the node's mempool until it comes back from the network, and the node then treats it like any other.
 Submitting the same transaction again